 Standing on ancestral cultural wisdom and heritage, our community organizing recognizes contemporary oppression/injustice and trauma as connected to historical struggles and resistance for liberation.
 H.O.L.L.A! understands our organizing as a continuation of movements for justice around the world.

 Courage is also necessary to articulate and act on critical resistance.
 We need courage to stand against institutional violence and demand change; we need courage to confront internalized oppression and insist that we are worthy; we need courage to love and protect our co-strugglers.
-We believe that to love ourselves and our families is an act of political resistance, and that we use courage to resist every day.
+We believe to love ourselves and our families is an act of political resistance, in the face of distrust and pain produced by generational trauma from white supremacy, chattel slavery, and colonization.
+We have gained the courage to stand up to a system working to pull us apart.

 We believe community transformation to be an outcome of youth community organizing.
 Community transformation is a political strategy for analyzing and redirecting power away from white supremacist, heteronormative, and capitalist structures.
 It serves as a praxis for centralizing and making visible resources and socio-economic-political power within poor communities of color, while decreasing dependence/reliance on resources and socio-economic-political power maintained by mainstream institutions, such as the police, education system, policy makers, employers, and government.